Spring Into Summer With Fresh DIY Kitchen Cabinets

 Perhaps nothing spruces up a kitchen more than the appearance of your cabinets.
-As spring slowly turns into summer, it’s the perfect time to give your kitchen a DIY makeover.
+As spring turns into summer, it’s the perfect time to give your kitchen a makeover.
 Since it’s generally too expensive to buy new cabinets, the most affordable – and perhaps simplest – way to update your kitchen is to paint them.
+We have simple steps you can take to DIY kitchen cabinets for a fresh new look.

-Selecting the right color doesn’t have to be difficult, in fact, it can be an enjoyable experience.
+Selecting the right color doesn’t have to be difficult.
+In fact, it can be an enjoyable experience.
 Take into account the colors you already have in your kitchen.
-You’re going to want to use a color that will complement them.
+You’re going to want to use a color that will complement them unless you are remodelling the whole room.
 Look at your countertops, backsplash, walls and floor colors.

 Get Your Supplies Together